declancockburn/ankutattoo/_todo.md

 ## Todo:
-* Take down old site (stop server, but check price first)
+* Take down old site (stop server)
-* Redirect ankutattoo to github site. (maybe under construction version?)
+* WWW version unsecured but no www secured, check if still the case and troubleshoot.
 * Put first social icons in header (done) and fix size, colour etc. Anku says make smaller.
 * Why did bg images bounce before?
 And can I consciously get it back?
 * Add draft site to social